Pooja0210/Project-3-Spark-Streaming-with-Kafka/README.md

 2.What are the trending topics in US Meetup Events?
 3.How many Big data Meetup Events events scheduled in Mumbai?

+## Features

+1: Real-Time Data is evaluated.
+2: we get to know about kafka producer and consumer apart from SparkStreaming
+3: This Gives the features about the messaging backend Algorithm that how it works.

 ## Execute the Application

 Assuming Kafka and Spark of appropriate version is installed, the following commands are used to run the application.